Seeded Graph Matching

-The modified-FAQ algorithm is a modification of the state-of-the-art graph matching algorithm of \cite{VogCon}, which they call FAQ, so that it can be used for approximate seeded graph matching.
-Modified-FAQ approximately solves the relaxed seeded graph matching problem -- maximize $\tr A^T(I_{m \times m}\oplus P)B(I_{m \times m}\oplus P^T)$ subject to $P$ being a doubly stochastic matrix -- by using the Frank-Wolfe Method, which is an iterative procedure that involves successively solving linearizations of the quadratic objective function.
+The \texttt{SGM} algorithm is a modification of the state-of-the-art graph matching algorithm, \texttt{FAQ}, of Vogelstein et al (2015) \cite{vo_etal15} to allow for the use of seeds. \texttt{SGM} first approximately solves the relaxed seeded graph matching problem --- maximize $\tr \left(A^T(I_{m}\oplus P)B(I_{m}\oplus P^T)\right)$ subject to $P$ being a doubly stochastic matrix --- by using the Frank-Wolfe Method \cite{frwo56}, an iterative procedure that involves successively solving linearizations of the quadratic objective function.
 These linearizations, it turns out, can be here cast as linear assignment problems that can be efficiently solved with the Hungarian Algorithm of \cite{ku55}.
 At the conclusion of Frank-Wolfe, the doubly stochastic solution obtained is projected back to the set of permutation matrices; note that this projection step can again be cast as a linear assignment problem solvable via the Hungarian Algorithm.

 We first briefly review the Frank-Wolfe Method before proceeding to apply it.
 The general kind of optimization problem for which the Frank-Wolfe Method is used is